UofT-EcoSystem/DietCode/docs/index.rst

 DietCode Documentation (Test Cases)
 ===================================

-Please refer to the followings for the key contributions of the DietCode projectL
+Please refer to the followings for the documentation on the use cases (and also the key features) of DietCode:

 .. toctree::
    :maxdepth: 4